 With that said, I only recommend this ahead of the PetFusion if price is a problem.
 Otherwise I prefer the PetFusion BetterLounge due to its extra durability – although the FurHaven provides great value for money.

-Why We Recommend It: If you're looking for a cheap foam bed that's suitable for a corner, the FurHaven is one to consider.
-It's not the most durable bed, but provides a comfortable sleeping surface and has a machine washable cover.
+If you’re looking for a cheap foam bed that’s suitable for a corner, the FurHaven is one to consider.
+It’s not the most durable bed, but provides a comfortable sleeping surface and has a machine washable cover.

 Corner dog beds can be useful for saving space and providing your pup with a secure sleeping spot.
 It’s important to choose a high-quality corner bed though, as there are plenty of weak, uncomfortable and overpriced products on the market.

 My top pick for a corner pet bed is the Snoozer Luxury.
 The combination of foam, soft cushioning and faux micro-suede cover make it a comfortable choice for small dogs.
 It’s also durable and available in a wide range of colors.